anthill-platform/anthill/docs/services/game-master/flow.rst

 After complete initialization, Game Controller service with periodically check (or heartbeat) the Game Server instance status using ``status`` request.

-Please note that this request comes from the Game Controller side, to the Game Controller instance:
+Please note that this request comes from the Game Controller side, to the Game Server instance:

 ::

     Controller Service -> { request 'status' } -> Game Server instance

 The Game Server instance is required to respond to that request with ``{"status": "ok"}`` object.
 If other response is received, or no response received in certain time, the Game Server instance will be shot down as “hang”.

+.. _join-room-flow:

 Join Room Flow
 ==============

-No matter if the Game Server instance is spawned or not, the Player is required to be joined into the room in order to connect to the Game Server.
+The Player is required to be joined into the Room in order to connect to the Game Server.
 The join process ensures that no extra player can join the Game Server due to concurrency issues (as hundreds of Players are constantly join to different Game Servers).

+The flow goes like this:

+    1. The Player successfully "joins" into the Room, gets room ``location`` and ``key`` in return.
+    2. Using the ``location`` information, the Player connects to the Game Server using any protocol, that's up to the game
+    3. The Player sends the ``key`` to the Game Server.
+The Game Server checks the ``key``, registering the Player in the Room at the same time.
+If the key has been rejected, the Player gets disconnected.

 Also, the join process makes the :ref:`access-token` of the Player to be available on the Game Server, yet with no :ref:`access-token` being sent directly to the Game Server (for server-side use) as :ref:`access-token` is a sensitive piece of information and communication between the Game Server instance and the Player if often unencrypted.

 1. Room Registration
 ~~~~~~~~~~~~~~~~~~~~

-After the join call, no matter if the Game Server instance have just spawned, or it’s an old room, a registration process on that room is performed.
+After the join call, no matter if the Game Server instance have just spawned, or it’s an old room,
+a registration process on that room is performed.
 Registration process ensures that:

 -  Player has a valid access token for a join
 -  Player has not exceeded the join rate limits
--  There is enough space for that Player in the room
+-  There is enough space for that Player in the Room
+-  Player has not been banned from Matchmaking

-Due to concurrency, multiple Players can perform a join request on the same room at the same time, yet it may has only one free slot left.
+Due to concurrency, multiple Players can perform a join request on the same room at the same time,
+yet it may has only one free slot left.
 Is that case, only the first one will succeed.

 As a response to a successful registration the Master Service will respond to the Player with some information:

 -  The host location of the Game Server instance for that room
 -  The ports made available for that particular Game Server instance
--  The room registration Key
+-  the Room registration Key
--  The room Settings (original or as Game Server instance modified them)
+-  the Room Settings (original or as Game Server instance modified them)

-The room registration Key is important and acts as a proof that the Player has the right to join that room.
+the Room registration Key is important and acts as a proof that the Player has the right to join that room.

-At that point, the registration is temporary and will be released automatically within 30 seconds (as described in ``AUTO_REMOVE_TIME``).
-To ensure the registration is permanent, the Player need to do the next steps.
+.. note:: At that point, the registration is temporary and will be released automatically within 30 seconds
+    (as described in ``AUTO_REMOVE_TIME``).
+To ensure the registration is permanent,
+    the Player need to do the next steps.

 2. Connecting
 ~~~~~~~~~~~~~

 Then, the Player connects to the Game Sever instance, using the information in the previous step (such as a host location, or ports).
 The connection protocol (either UDP or TCP or even both) is completely up to the game.

-After the successful connection, the Player sends the room registration Key to the Game Server instance (again, the way it is sent is completely up to the game).
+After the successful connection, the Player sends the Room registration Key to the Game Server instance (again, the way it is sent is completely up to the game).
 If no registration Key is sent within some time, the Game Server instance must drop that connection.

 Then, the Game Server instance should try to exchange the registration Key using a JSON-RPC request ``joined``.